call

-This striking Pan American “Violin Finish” clarinet (made by Conn) was mistakenly described on eBay as made from pear wood.
-It is more commonly known as a propeller wood clarinet.
+We came across this striking Pan American “Violin Finish” clarinet (made by Conn) mistakenly described on eBay as made from pear wood.
+It is in fact commonly known as a propeller wood clarinet.
 This particular instrument was dirt cheap and at this point unplayable without an overhaul.

 PanAm